Privacy Policy - Bounce Teachers

 • Managing our database and keeping work-seeker records up to date;

-• Providing work-finding services to you and our clients;
+• Providing work-finding services to you and our clients.

 • Contacting you to seek your consent where we need it;